Leverage efficiency: Mathematical background

 \section{Mathematical background}

 The present study uses three different levels of realism.
-To avoid tedious nomenclature and confusion between these, we use three different superscripts: \begin{enumerate} \item Superscript $\supm$ refers to the mathematical toy model used to motivate and guide our investigations. \item Superscript $\supc$ refers to simulations performed using market data to test our main hypothesis. \item Superscript $\supr$ refers to vaguely corresponding quantities in the context real people's behavior. \end{enumerate}
+To avoid tedious nomenclature and confusion between these, we use three different superscripts: \begin{enumerate} \item superscript $\supm$ refers to the mathematical model used to motivate and guide our investigations; \item superscript $\supc$ refers to data analyses performed to test our main hypothesis empirically; and \item superscript $\supr$ refers to corresponding quantities in the context of real markets and their participants. \end{enumerate}